The Unitarian Universalist Congregation of Erie is governed by Bylaws, last revised February 2022.

 Section II.
 A Minister, duly elected and installed by the Congregation, shall continue in office until

-A. The Minister, of free will, presents a resignation to the Board of Trustees, or
+- The Minister, of free will, presents a resignation to the Board of Trustees, or

 Section III.
-Unless otherwise agreed by the Board of Trustees and the Minister, three months notice is required before any resignation of the Minister shall become effective.
+Unless otherwise agreed by the Board of Trustees and the Minister, three months’ notice is required before any resignation of the Minister shall become effective.

 Section II.
 Regular Congregational Meetings shall be held in the months of October and February, at such time and place as the Board of Trustees may designate.

-Section V. Twenty percent of the voting members shall constitute a quorum for the transaction of business at any Annual, Regular, or Special Congregational meeting (except as noted in Article V. Section II B).
+Section V. Twenty percent (20%) of the voting members shall constitute a quorum for the transaction of business at any Annual, Regular, or Special Congregational meeting (except as noted in Article V. Section II B).

 Section VI.
 Meetings shall be conducted according to Robert’s Rules of Order.

 Legacies and Gifts

-Section I. All legacies to the Congregation, not restricted by the donor, shall be placed in the “Unitarian Universalist Congregation of Erie General Endowment Fund Account” at the UUA “Unitarian Universalist Common Endowment Fund” with distribution of the net value of the fund at a rate of 4 1/2 per annum, which distribution can be used as the Board of Trustees sees fit.
+Section I. All legacies to the Congregation, not restricted by the donor, shall be placed in the Unitarian Universalist Congregation of Erie General Endowment Fund Account (hereafter referred to as the Endowment Fund) within the Unitarian Universalist Common Association Endowment Fund.
+The distribution of the net value of the fund at a rate of four and one-half percent (4 ½%) per annum can be taken and used as the Board of Trustees sees fit.
+The principal of

-Section I. Before any statement of policy regarding Social Action is made in the name of the Congregation, the proposed policy shall be announced at a Sunday morning service and a published notice provided to each voting member.
+Section I. Before any statement of policy regarding social action is made in the name of the Unitarian Universalist Congregation of Erie the proposed policy shall be announced and a published notice provided to each voting member at least five (5) days prior to the vote.
 Decision on the policy shall be made at a subsequent meeting called for that purpose.
-An affirmative vote of eighty percent of the voting members present, at the time of the vote, shall be required for passage.
+An affirmative vote of eighty percent (80%) of the voting members present, physically or virtually, at the time of the vote, shall be required for passage.

-Memorial Garden Commission
+Chamberlain Memorial Garden Commission